VCU-CS-Capstone/CS-25-327-XState-Builder/Status Reports/Status Report Fall Week 13.md

 ## 2) Milestones to be completed next week ##
    - Finish and submit PDR.
-   - Keep working UI, Database, and Slack integration.
+   - Keep working on UI, Database, and Slack integration.

 ## 3) Issues, problems or concerns ##
    - N/A